About Our Calves

 At birth, calves weigh approximately 70 pounds and are standing on their own in about one hour.

-Separating the calves also allows us to manage how much milk the calf receives.
+Separating the calves allows us to manage how much milk the calf receives.

 Because Holsteins are great milk producers, they will produce too much milk for the calf to digest.
 If the cow and calf remain together, the calf can be overfed which results in the calf having diarrhea, and the mother has a greater chance of developing mastitis.

-Typically, calves will drink 8 litres of colstrum per day during 2 feedings.
+Typically, calves will drink 8-10 litres of colostrum per day during 2 feedings.

-Initially, each calf will reside in a white plastic hutch with a fenced in area in front of it.
-This hutch provides shelter and room for them to move around freely.
+Initially, each calf will reside in a comfortable, well bedded hutch with a fenced-in area in front of it.
+This white plastic hutch provides shelter and room for them to move around freely.

 Having a pen to themselves allows us to monitor their health more closely and minimize the chances of them picking up a bacterial infection.

-The hutches themselves are lightweight, easy to clean and let quite a bit of light in.
+The hutches themselves are lightweight, easy to clean and are bright and airy.

-After about 3 days, the calves then move to a group pen with other calves of similar age.
+After 3-7 days, the calves then move to a group pen with other calves of similar age.

 Until 4 Months Old

-After 3 days the calves are fed regular whole raw milk from our cows until they are 4 months old.
-They continue to drink about 8 litres per day during 2 feedings.
-(We do not give the calves milk replacer at any time.)
+After 3-5 days the calves are fed regular whole raw milk from our cows until they are 4 months old.
+They continue to drink about 8-10 litres per day during 2 feedings.
+We do not give the calves milk replacer at any time.

 We also offer small amounts of grain and hay for them to eat, although milk remains their primary source of nutrients.